 Satisfying customers requires companies to offer superior products.
 The company may sell a standard product at a lower price than competitors.
 Or they provide a unique product at a premium price.

 Companies use the money they earn for several expenses.
-For example, they use it to purchase raw materials and capital goods from suppliers and pay wages to employees.
+They purchase raw materials and capital goods from suppliers and pay wages to employees.

 In addition, the company uses the money from sales to pay creditors on time.
-Then, the remaining money can be distributed to shareholders as dividends or retained as internal capital in the future (retained earnings).
+The remaining money can then be distributed to shareholders as dividends or retained as internal capital in the future (retained earnings).

-Sometimes, the money from sales isn’t enough to sustain future growth.
-And their internal capital is inadequate.
+Sometimes, sales money isn’t enough to sustain future growth, and internal capital is inadequate.
 Therefore, companies raise funds from investors by issuing stock or debentures.

 They can buy capital goods, build new factories, or acquire other companies with these funds.
 As a result, the company’s business size and operating scale increased.

-Each stakeholder and goal is different.
-They often conflict with each other.
-This situation then gave rise to a conflict of interest.
+Each stakeholder and goal are different, and they often conflict with each other, which can lead to a conflict of interest.

 For example, employees ask for a high salary increase.
 The shareholders disliked the increase—higher salaries lower profitability, which means less dividends.